Sainte-Anne-des-Monts: Attractions

 Sainte-Anne-des-Monts is the access point to Gaspésie National Park and the Chic-Choc Mountains.
 A common activity is to explore the forest and mountains by snowshoe, snowmobile or walking.

 This area is visited by natural sites enthusiasts, with cross-country skiing, Telemark skiing, walking, horse riding, paragliding, sea kayaking, fishing in the river and snowmobiling on marked trails around the Gaspésie area.
 Both moose and caribou (the last herd of the latter located south of the Saint Lawrence River) are found in the park.

-A new activity has also arisen in Gaspésie.
-Known as D'Arbre en Arbre (tree to tree) it is an adventure at the top of trees.
+A new activity appears in Gaspésie.
+Known as D'Arbre en Arbre (tree to tree), it is an adventure at the top of trees.